qzhuae/MarkdownNotes/ECON2103FinalReview.md

 LR market supply curve is horizontal at P = min ATC

 LR supply curve slopes upward
 1) Firms have different costs, firm with lower costs enter market before those with higher costs.
+At any P, for the marginal firm, P = min ATC and profit = 0.
+For lower-cost firms, profit > 0
+2) Costs Rise as Firms Enter.
+Limited Key Input, rising input price, increase cost.
+Hence, increase in P increase the market quantity supplied.